damianurbanski/switchText.js-jQuery-plugin/README.md

 $('.yourelement').switchText(['Something','happen','with that'], // Words to switch
 250, // Time between switching (default = 1s)
 1, // Loop (optional)
-1, // Remove animation after end (works only when loop isn't set) 'zoomIn', //Name of animation
+1, // Remove animation on end (works only when loop isn't set) 'zoomIn', //Name of animation
 1 // Animation duration (if isn't set will be same as time between switching) );